Velyki Perehony: Marketing

 The series' two sponsors are Carlsberg and Fa.

-Cast
+Contestants

-Casting for the show was announced on the website of 1+1 on 23 July 2012.
 Ten teams of two make up the cast.
-The cast includes a father and son team, Kostyantin and Yakiv Potomkiv.
-At 72 years old, Vladimir from father and daughter team, Vladimir and Irina Vasilenko is the oldest contestant in Amazing Race franchise history.
+At 72 years old, Vladimir from father and daughter team, Vladimir and Irina Vasilenko, is the oldest contestant in Amazing Race franchise history.
 Other racers including beauty queens, athletes, actors and physicians, etc.

 During the eleventh leg, Oleksiy proposed to Olena at the Pit Stop and she accepted.

 Results

 The following teams participated in the season, with their relationships at the time of filming.
 Placements are listed in finishing order: